• Skip to primary navigation

 • To make the pastry, put the plain flour, cocoa powder and caster sugar in a bowl and stir together

-• Add the butter in chunks and use your fingers to rub the butter and flour mixture together until it resembles bread crumbs
+• Add the butter in chunks and use your fingers to rub the butter and flour mixture together until it resembles bread crumbs.
+You can also do this with a fork, a pastry blender or in a food processor

-• Add the milk little by little (you may not need it all, or you may need a little bit more) and form into a dough
+• Add the milk little by little (you may not need it all, or you may need a little bit more) and form into a dough.
+Don't be tempted to add extra liquid

-• Wrap in cling film and chill in the fridge for 30 minutes
+• Wrap it in cling film and chill it in the fridge for 30 minutes

 • Pre-heat your oven to 180C Fan/200C/350F/Gas Mark 5